Liberals, betrayed by Hamtramck’s Muslim council banning Pride flags, face diversity policy backlash.

 How Woke Ideology, rooted in CRT, is Killing Education

 What is Identity Statism?
 Today's political mess blurs socialism, communism, fascism, and Progressivism into a statist tangle where government dominates, even with elections on paper.
 I call it "Identity Statism": a system fixated on identity—race, gender, and more—pushed through state power, coercion, and intimidation.
-It dodges overused labels that don't fit.
-Obama and the Democrats embody this.
-In 2008, Obama rode identity—the first Black president, a "change" icon—while forcing policies like bailouts and healthcare with little debate.
-Democrats since have leaned harder into it, wielding DEI to mandate racial and identity outcomes, strong-arming firms and people alike.
+It avoids outdated labels like socialism or fascism that don’t fully capture its identity-driven focus.
+Leaders like Obama and many Democrats have embraced this approach, increasingly using DEI to enforce racial and identity outcomes, impacting firms and individuals alike.

 - White Students Lose UW Spots to International, Minority Enrollment